NPR Stations and Public Media

 Partners in Programming

 Several programs that NPR distributes are produced by NPR Member Stations, not NPR.
-These include top-rated news and cultural programs such as Fresh Air with host Terry Gross from WHYY (Philadelphia); The Diane Rehm Show from WAMU (Washington, DC); On Point from WBUR (Boston); On the Media from WNYC (New York), and World Café from WXPN (Philadelphia).
+These include top-rated news and cultural programs such as Fresh Air with host Terry Gross from WHYY (Philadelphia); 1A from WAMU (Washington, DC); On Point from WBUR (Boston); and World Café from WXPN (Philadelphia).

 In addition to paying membership dues, Member Stations pay fees for the individual NPR programs they choose to broadcast.
-These fees and dues make up the largest source of operating revenue for NPR.
+These fees and dues make up one of the largest sources of operating revenue for NPR.

 What you hear every day on your local station grows out of a long-standing partnership between NPR and NPR Member Stations.
 It's programming and content that you make possible, by giving support to your local station.